- Things to Do

 - Eat + Drink

 A great way to connect on these fish is engaging a charter captain.
 Licensed charter boats are inspected by the DNR and their captains licensed by the U.S. Coast Guard.
-Boats are equipped with the latest electronics and other fishing gear.
+Boats are equipped with the latest electronics and gear.
 Their captains know how walleyes move through the Saginaw Bay watershed, and where, when and how to catch them.

 So, thanks to the ready expertise of charter captains, you don't need to be an accomplished angler — or an angler at all — to enjoy a fish-catching day on the Bay.
 (But if you are... consider a charter fee thrifty tuition toward a walleye higher education: learn how to rig your boat and catch more fish yourself by watching how the pros do it.)

 Saginaw Bay has an extensive fleet of seasoned guides when it comes to charter fishing services Here's a sampler to get you started: